 Botanical skincare ingredients have always been known for boosting your skin’s natural glow and radiance, so it makes sense that naturally derived enzymes and extracts make for excellent exfoliators.
 These include fine grains like sugar and oats, as well as plant-derived acids like mandelic acid.

 Plastic micro-beads are bad for the environment and can be too abrasive on your skin, while many chemical acids can be too harsh.
 So if you have sensitive skin, it might be wise to opt for a scrub with natural ingredients instead.

 If you want to exfoliate while enjoying fantastic plant-derived ingredients, try Introstem’s Stem Cell Facial Peeling.
-Not only does this Introstem facial peeling scrub utilize fine nut shell powder to help you slough off your dead skin — it’s also packed with plant extracts and fruit stem cells to hydrate, brighten, and strengthen your skin.
+Not only does this Introstem facial peeling scrub utilize fine nut shell powder to help you slough off your dead skin, but it’s also packed with plant extracts and fruit stem cells to hydrate, brighten, and strengthen the look and feel of your skin.

-Having more collagen in your skin will also fight the signs of skin aging.
-This is because it prevents lines and wrinkles from appearing too early in your complexion.
-So next time you’re anxious about losing that youthful smoothness in your skin, grab that Introstem facial peeling scrub and get to work.
+Exfoliation is effective at fighting the visible signs of skin aging.
+This is because it prevents the appearance of lines and wrinkles from appearing too early in your complexion.
+So next time you’re anxious about losing that youthful look in your skin, grab that Introstem facial peeling scrub and get to work.